-Business Perceived risk Mitigation Area/Process Liquidity Risk The Company could suffer losses as a result of a decrease in liquidity in the capital markets in which it invests.
+Business Area/Process Perceived risk Current or emerging risk Mitigation Emerging Markets APQ Cayman Limited will have investment exposure to emerging markets, which are subject to certain risks and special considerations that are not typically associated with more developed markets and economies.
+Current The Company engages a team to actively monitor treasury exposures live in high-end risk management software applications.
+The team monitors exposure and uses a comprehensive framework, utilising its administrator, banking counterparts and other third party vendors, to ensure exposure levels are correctly measured and reported daily.
+Derivative Risk APQ Cayman Limited will invest in derivative instruments which can be highly volatile and may be difficult to value and/or liquidate.
+Derivatives will be used for gearing purposes which may expose investors to a high risk of loss.
+Current The Company employs a highly experienced management team that monitors exposure on a daily basis and captures derivative exposure using highend risk software applications.
+Daily reports are generated from the software and reviewed by the team.
+Credit Risk APQ Cayman Limited is subject to the risk of the inability of any counterparty to perform with respect to transactions, whether due to insolvency, bankruptcy or other causes.
+Where the Company utilises derivative instruments, it is likely to take credit risk with regard to such counterparties and bear the risk of settlement default.
+Current The Company chooses reputable financial service providers, and uses a spread of counterparties to lessen the impact should one counterparty fail.
+Liquidity Risk The Company could suffer losses as a result of a decrease in liquidity in the capital markets in which it invests.
 A decrease in liquidity could result in higher exit costs for a given investment, such as the commission or spread charged by the counterparties with which it trades.
-The Company chooses reputable financial service providers, and uses a spread of providers to lessen the impact should one be unable to provide a market price.
-Third party risk APQ Cayman Limited will be subject to custody risk in the event of the insolvency of any custodian or subcustodians with which it transacts The Company chooses reputable financial service providers as its counterparties, and uses multiple service providers to lessen the impact should one become insolvent.
+Current The Company chooses reputable financial service providers, and uses a spread of providers to lessen the impact should one be unable to provide a market price.
+Third party risk APQ Cayman Limited will be subject to custody risk in the event of the insolvency of any custodian or subcustodians with which it transacts.
+Emerging The Company chooses reputable financial service providers as its counterparties, and uses multiple service providers to lessen the impact should one become insolvent.